Walter Davis (footballer): Football career

 Davis was born in Mold, Flintshire, and was one of six brothers.
 His second name came from a German soldier who was a friend of his father.

 When he was still a child, his family moved to London, where his father, W.J.
 Davis, became an alderman in West Ham and chairman of the governors of the Municipal Central Secondary School in Tennyson Road before serving as the mayor in 1920–21.

 When one of his brothers died whilst playing in a junior football match at Leytonstone, his parents ordered Walter to stop playing football.
 After he joined the army, he joined the 2nd Bedfordshire Regiment and was stationed in Gibraltar where he played football for the Army.
 On leaving the army in 1911, he joined Metrogas, but turned professional with Millwall of the Southern League shortly afterwards.
 In January 1912, he scored Millwall's only goal in their FA Cup First-round match at First Division Bury.

 Davis was a deadly finisher, with exceptional speed and ball control and in the 1912–13 season, he emerged as a "goalscoring sensation" and soon attracted "fabulous offers" from Football League clubs.
 He was the Lions' leading goalscorer in each season he played, and he holds the record as Millwall's leading goalscorer in the Southern League.
-Davis was a wonderful dribbler with a fine body swerve, but also had a fierce shot from almost any distance.
+Davis was a dribbler with a fine body swerve, and also had a fierce shot from almost any distance.

 In 1914, Millwall again came up against First Division opposition in the FA Cup, with Davis scoring the only goal against Chelsea in the First round replay.
 He scored again against Bradford City in Round Two, before going out to yet another club from the First Division, Sheffield United.
 The goal he scored against Bradford was considered by many to be the best ever scored at The Den and was described by the national papers as a "wonder goal"; he received the ball from a throw-in around the half-way line, sidestepped his marker, beat both full-backs and then slipped the ball past the keeper into the net.
 The following season, Davis again scored against opponents from the Football League First Division, but Bolton Wanderers went through after a second replay.

 Davis was called up by Wales, making his debut in a 1–0 victory against Ireland on 18 January 1913.
 He retained his place for the next four matches, scoring a goal from 30 yards against England at Bristol on 17 March.

 He also represented the Southern League several times and won a London Challenge Cup and two Kent Senior Shield medals in his time at Millwall.